nagaraj-real/localaipilot-api/README.md

 ## 🔗 Standalone mode

-In standalone mode, the extension connects directly with a running Ollama instance.
+In standalone mode, the extension connects directly with Ollama instance running in your machine.
-Supported features: Code chat, Code completion, Explain/Review/Fix Code

-### Pre-requisites

-Ollama instance up and running.

-Refer [Ollama Documentation](https://github.com/ollama/ollama) for detailed steps.

 ### 🚀 Quick Start

-#### Update extension setting
+1. Download and install Ollama in your machine from [Ollama Website](https://ollama.com/download)
+2. Run the below commands to pull local models
+   - ollama pull gemma:2b
+   - ollama pull codegemma:2b

-- Set the extension mode (_mode_) as "Standalone"
+3. Update the (_mode_) as "Standalone" in extension settings.

-- Configure the port (_ollamaPort_) and host (_ollamaHost_) of running ollama instance.
+**[Optional]** By default Ollama instance runs at localhost:11434.
+If the instance uses a different host/port, update in _ollamaHost_ and _ollamaPort_ extension settings.

+**[Optional]** Use a different model for chat or code model
-- Configure model used for chat (_ollamaModel_)
+  - Configure model used for chat _ollamaModel_
-- Configure model used for code completion (_ollamaCodeModel_)
+  - Configure model used for code completion _ollamaCodeModel_

 ### Useful links